-- 9.1 All information used in the writing of this Policy is up to date and in accordance with current legislation. - 9.2 This Policy will be reviewed every three years or sooner if there are significant changes in legislation, management, a major incident or if it is no longer suitable.
+- 9.1 All information used in the writing of this Policy is up to date and in accordance with current legislation. - 9.2 This Policy will be reviewed periodically or sooner if there are significant changes in legislation, management, a major incident or if it is no longer suitable.